-Jointly-controlled entity Registered office Class of shares held entage res held 2019 2018 Mid Knight Holdings Limited North Shore Manoel Island Gzira, Malta Ordinary Shares 50% 50%
+Jointly-controlled entity Registered office Class of shares held entage res held 2020 2019 Mid Knight Holdings Limited North Shore Manoel Island Gzira, Malta Ordinary Shares 50% 50%

 During 2014, the Group entered into a joint venture through T14 Investments Limited (a fully-owned subsidiary of MIDI p.l.c.) in Mid Knight Holdings Limited (the joint venture) with Benny Holdings Limited.
 Mid Knight Operations Limited is a fully-owned subsidiary of Mid Knight Holdings Limited.
-The principal business objective of Mid Knight Holdings Limited, which is not listed, was the development, management and administration of a business centre on the T14 site located at Tigné Point.
+The principal business objective of Mid Knight Holdings Limited, which is not listed, was the development, management and administration of a business centre on the T14 site located at Tigné Point in Sliema.

-During 2017, the Board of Mid Knight Holdings Limited commissioned an independent architect and civil engineer, Lawrence Montebello, to prepare an open market valuation of the company's main asset, 'The Centre', an office block at Tigné Point in Sliema, which is managed by the jointly-controlled entity and is currently fully tenanted by third parties.
+During 2017, the Board of Mid Knight Holdings Limited commissioned an independent architect and civil engineer, Lawrence Montebello, to prepare an open market valuation of its main asset, 'The Centre', the office block which is fully tenanted by third parties.

-The valuation is based on the definition of the market value of a property, by the Royal Institute of Chartered Surveyors Appraisal and Valuation Manual, and that of the European Council Directive.
+The valuation is based on the definition of the market value of a property, by the Royal Institute of Chartered Surveyors Appraisal and Valuation Manual.